parkinsons-toolkit/app-content/pages-content/managing-symptoms/swallowing.md

 - Coughing or clearing your throat when you are eating or drinking
 - Feeling like food is getting stuck as it goes down to your stomach

 Swallowing problems range from mild to severe and can happen at any time.
-If you notice any swallowing difficulties, it is important to speak with your GP or Parkinson's specialist team.
-They can refer you to specialists for treatment.
+If you notice any swallowing difficulties it is important you speak with your GP or Parkinson's specialist team.
+They can refer you on to specialists for treatment.
 Untreated swallowing problems can cause more serious health conditions, such as chest infections.

+---

 ## What might be causing it?
 The slowing and stiffening of muscles in Parkinson’s can contribute to swallowing problems.
-Muscles involved in chewing and swallowing (e.g., muscles in the face, jaw, tongue, and throat) can become less efficient and powerful.
-People with Parkinson’s can experience dry mouth, tiredness, or difficulties concentrating at meal times, all of which can make swallowing more challenging.

-Problems moving your arm or hand (e.g., due to tremor) can also make it harder to guide food into your mouth.
+Muscles involved in chewing and swallowing (e.g. muscles in the face, jaw, tongue, and throat) can become less efficient and powerful.
+People with Parkinson’s can experience a dry mouth, tiredness, or difficulties concentrating at meal times.
+These can all make swallowing more challenging.
+Also, problems moving your arm or hand (for example, due to tremor) can make it harder to guide food into your mouth.

-Other medical issues can cause swallowing difficulties, including:

-- Weakness in muscles of the face or throat
-- Blockages or narrowing of the throat or gullet
-- Poor fitting dentures, and tooth or gum health issues
+Other medical issues can cause swallowing difficulties.
+These include weakness in muscles of the face or throat, and blockages or narrowing of the throat or gullet.
+Weakness of the face can happen for many reasons, for example after a stroke or injury.
+Other reasons for swallowing difficulties include poor fitting dentures, and tooth or gum health issues.

-Swallowing difficulties in Parkinson’s tend to develop gradually.
-Sudden problems are likely related to other causes.
+Swallowing difficulties in Parkinson’s tends to happen gradually.
+Sudden problems are likely to be related to other causes.
 A professional assessment is often needed to identify the root cause.

+---

 ## What should I do about it?
 There are things you can try to make swallowing easier.
-However, it is very important to tell your GP or Parkinson’s specialist team if you have difficulty swallowing food, drinks, or medication.
-Swallowing problems can increase the risk of more serious problems, like choking or chest infections.
+However, it is very important to tell your GP or Parkinson’s specialist team if you have difficulty swallowing food, drinks or medication.
+They will need to assess the cause of your difficulties, particularly if they are worsening.
+This is because swallowing problems can increase the risk of more serious problems, like choking or chest infections.

-If you have new weakness in your face, consult your GP.
-Very sudden weakness on one side of the body could indicate a stroke—call 999 for an ambulance if this occurs.
+If you have new weakness in your face, you should consult your GP.
+Very sudden weakness, occurring ‘like the snap of the fingers’, on one side of the body could be a stroke.
+If this is the case, call 999 for an ambulance.

+---

 ## What can I try for myself?

 ### Planning ahead
 - Plan meals for when your medication is working
-- Plan meals for when you are less tired—this may mean moving your main meal to lunchtime
+- Plan meals for when you are less tired - this may mean moving your main meal to lunchtime
-- If you wear dentures, make sure they fit comfortably; see your dentist if needed
+- If you wear dentures, make sure they fit comfortably – see your dentist if needed

 ### Medication adjustments
 If medications feel like they are getting stuck, talk with your Parkinson’s specialist team and/or pharmacist.
-There may be a version available that is easier to swallow:
+There may be a version available that is easier to swallow.

-- Some pills can be split in half, crushed, sprinkled on yoghurt, or dissolved in the mouth
-- Anything that is “XR” (extended release) or “CR” (continuous release) should not be crushed
+- Some pills can be split in half, crushed, sprinkled on yoghurt or dissolved in the mouth o Anything that is “XR” (extended release) or “CR” (continuous release) should not be crushed.
-- Always check with your specialist team or pharmacist before altering tablets
+- Check whether it is safe to crush or split tablets by discussing with your Parkinson’s specialist team or pharmacist.

 ### Meal adjustments
+If food is getting too cold while you are eating or you are feeling full too quickly, consider:
 - Smaller, more frequent meals and snacks
-- Softer foods (e.g., mashed potatoes, bananas)
+- Food that is easier to eat (e.g. softer foods such as mashed potatoes and bananas)
-- Heated plates to keep food warm longer
+- Heated plates to keep food warm for longer
 - Smaller portions and reheat a second portion if needed

 ### While eating
 - Take your time and eat in a quiet, comfortable place without distractions
 - Try smaller mouthfuls
 - Avoid taking another mouthful until you’ve cleared your mouth and throat

 ### Drinking

-- A speech and language therapist can suggest a suitable straw to reduce the risk of liquids going down the wrong pipe
+- A speech and language therapist can suggest a suitable straw for you to use.
+This is important as if they are not suitable liquid is more likely to go ‘down the wrong pipe’ and into your lungs instead of into your stomach.
-- Refill your cup or glass when it’s half empty to avoid tilting your head back
+- Refill your cup or glass when it’s half empty, so you don’t have to tilt your head back to drink.
+Tilting your head back can make food or drink go down the wrong way.
-- Very cold liquids can encourage swallowing; try drinking them first thing or with meals
+- Very cold liquids can encourage swallowing – try drinking them first thing, before breakfast or with a meal

-### Swallowing tip
+_Tip: Swallowing Tip_

-Follow this step-by-step process:
+_When swallowing food or drink, following the process below step by step can help:
 1. Take a small mouthful of food or drink
 2. Close your lips
 3. Chew well
-4. Take a deliberate swallow, squeezing all muscles in your mouth and throat
+4. Take a deliberate swallow.
+Try to squeeze hard with all the muscles in your mouth and throat - this will push food down to your stomach and stop it getting stuck in your throat.
-5. Swallow again to ensure all food/drink has gone
+5. Swallow again to make sure all the food or drink has gone.
-6. Lick around the mouth with your tongue to check all food has gone
+6. Try licking round the mouth with your tongue to check all the food has gone.
-7. Repeat until finished eating or drinking
+7. Repeat steps until you are finished eating or drinking._

 ## My Experience